 9 Successful People with Dyslexia

 How can people with dyslexia succeed?

 There are many successful people with dyslexia in the world.
-Researchers have found that people’s IQ and reading ability track together and influence each other over time, which we have discussed before in articles about the benefits of reading.
+Researchers have found that people’s IQ and reading ability track and influence each other over time, which we have discussed before in articles about the benefits of reading.
 But for people with dyslexia, IQ and reading are independent from one another, which explains why someone with dyslexia can be of average or above-average intelligence, but not read well.

+9 Successful People with Dyslexia